(This page was created on 15th March 2020 and is being updated regularly to reflect current information)

 Please, please do not hog the middle of the pavement when other walkers are approaching in the opposite direction.
-Move as close to one side of the pavement as possible so they can pass on the other without either of you having to step onto the carriageway.
-This is no time to be marking your territory.
+Move as close to one side as possible so they can pass on the other without either of you having to step.
+This is most applicable in urban settings and close to water features.
+Now is no time to be marking your territory.
 Hogging the middle of the pavement is totally unacceptable during this time, so please don't do it.
 The life you save might actually be your own.

 To minimise the chances of encountering others on your walks, consider walking outside the peak times.
 Bear in mind also the amount of daylight hours available when you start your walk.
 It might be a good idea to carry a headtorch if starting late in the day.